 Switching to EVs is a smart move for Icelanders.
 Electricity in Iceland costs 20% lower than the average EU electricity price in the EU while petrol and diesel costs are among the highest worldwide.

 Have we convinced you?
-If you fancy hiring an electric vehicle for your next trip to Iceland, take a look at our 2022 Tesla Model Y hire car and get ready to explore everything Iceland has to offer – no petrol required!
+If you fancy hiring an electric vehicle for your next trip to Iceland, take a look at our 2022-2023 Tesla Model Y and Model 3 hire cars and get ready to explore everything Iceland has to offer – now available with free charging and GPS included as standard!